Kent County Council: Adult Social Care and Health

+Provides support and care for adults who need assistance due to age, disability, or health conditions.
+It aims to help individuals live as independently as possible while ensuring their well-being and safety.

 Growth, Environment and Transport

 This includes strategic responsibility for the future of the county in terms of planning, economic development, transport policy, and major transport improvement schemes, waste disposal and recycling services.
 In addition to a range of leisure and cultural facilities including the Turner Contemporary; country parks; libraries; and enforcement services including trading standards and community safety.

-Elections and the democratic process

-The most recent Kent County Council elections were held in 2021.